 Vegetable Oil – Using oil in yeast breads helps create the soft and light texture.
 It is also good for anyone wanting a vegan yeast bread.
 That said, you can certainly replace the oil with an equal amount of melted and cooled butter.

-Be sure your cereal mix has cooled to just lukewarm before adding the yeast or you could kill the yeast before you get started.
-Test with an instant read thermometer if you have one and make sure it’s about 105F.
+Be sure your cereal mix has cooled to just lukewarm before adding the yeast, or you could kill the yeast before you get started.
+Test with an instant-read thermometer if you have one and make sure it’s about 105F.
 Otherwise, test with your finger.
 It should be lukewarm and not feel hot at all.
+Add the yeast and stir to combine.
+If using Active Dry Yeast, let stand 5-10 minutes before proceeding.

+Step 5: Set the dough into a greased bowl or large measuring cup.
+Cover tightly with plastic wrap and set to rise until doubled in size.
 This bread is a FAST RISER!
 Don’t wander far and keep a good eye on it.
 This 1st rise shown here was only about 40 minutes.
-Be sure you just allow the dough to rise to doubled and no more.
+Be sure you just allow the dough to rise until doubled and no more.

-This bread tends to brown quickly, so be sure to cover the top loosely with a sheet of aluminum foil after about 18-20 minutes of baking, to keep the top from over-browning.
-Baking the loaf in the lower third of the oven (one rack position down from centre) helps to slow the browning a bit.
+Step 8: When the loaf has risen, brush the top of the load with the egg wash and sprinkle with seed mix.
+This bread tends to brown quickly, so have a sheet of aluminum foil handy and be sure to cover the top loosely with a sheet of aluminum foil after about 18-20 minutes of baking to keep the top from over-browning.
+Baking the loaf in the lower third of the oven (one rack position down from the centre) helps to slow the browning a bit.

 The early browning can also make the loaf look done before it is.
 A large 9×5-inch loaf like this will need a total of 40-45 minutes in the oven to bake through.
 An instant read thermometer is invaluable here to test the loaf for doneness.
 Bake until the internal temperature is 195-205F (I aim for about 200F).